From a guest who stayed with us

 Morning whale watching, São Miguel's wildest volcano, natural hot springs, and Europe's only tea plantation.

 Book whale watching early — morning departures (08:30) have the calmest seas.
 If weather cancels, the operator reschedules to Day 3 or 4.
-Check fog for Lagoa do Fogo before driving up.
-Bring swimwear for Caldeira Velha and Santa Bárbara.
+After Caldeira Velha and Salto do Cabrito, head to Lagoa do Fogo only in clear weather.
+Bring swimwear for the hot springs and Santa Bárbara.

 Bubbling caldeiras, volcanic stew, lush gardens, hidden crater lakes, and the island's best hot springs after dark.